310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
-Oh, okay… Urghh… Alright, I’m not good at this, but I’ll do it.
+Oh, okay… Ughh… Alright, I’m not good at this, but I’ll do it.
 {% endbubble %}

 {% bubble Kanata %}